 The quorum for a successful vote was set at one-quarter of those entitled to vote in Bundestag elections.
 Paragraph 4 stated that the vote should be disregarded if it contradicted the objectives of paragraph 1.

 After two years of work, the experts delivered their report in 1973.
-It provided an alternative proposal for the two regions: the north and center-southwest.
+It provided an alternative proposal for the north and center-southwest regions.

 In the north, either a single new state consisting of Schleswig-Holstein, Hamburg, Bremen, and Lower Saxony should be created (solution A) or two new states, one in the northeast consisting of Schleswig-Holstein, Hamburg and the northern part of Lower Saxony (from Cuxhaven to Luchow-Dannenberg) and one in the northwest consisting of Bremen and the rest of Lower Saxony (solution B).